ticuss/airbnb_france/README.md

 - Paris: 08 January, 2022
 - Lyon: 11 December, 2021

-you can find them on this link: http://insideairbnb.com/get-the-data.html
+You can find them on this link: http://insideairbnb.com/get-the-data.html